 For some systems, it seems that this is the right answer, but it is notoriously bad about coming undone.
 After all, if you took a group of people and tied them up in a ball, and said “you must all speak with one voice”… how would that go?

 In any case, it is never something that should be forced upon a healthy group of people.
-If they weren’t part of a plural system, the very idea would be absurd.
+If they weren’t part of a plural group, the very idea would be absurd.
 Why is this difficult for some people to understand?